Property Tax Consultants

 The nature of property valuation is extremely subjective.
 Some of these subjective estimates involve the impact of factors such as age, physical condition, functional obsolescence, external obsolescence, capitalization rates, rental fees and other general market conditions.
 The chance of your client paying more than their fair share of property taxes may be fairly high.

 In a sense you are a bounty hunter looking for homes or businesses that are overtaxed.
 If, for instance, a business lost its anchor tenant their income is severely reduced.
-For businesses, the business property tax valuation can be challenged and a reduced property tax would be in order.
+The valuation for a business is based in an Income Approach NOT a Market Approach.
+For a business, the business property tax valuation can be challenged and a reduced property tax would be in order.

 A property may be inappropriately assessed due to: